IKOR-GmbH/sip-framework/docs-snapshot/soap-starter.md

 </plugin>
 ```

-_Note_: Please refer to the _sip-starter-parent_ pom.xml for the plugin configuration.
+_Note_: Please refer to the _sip-starter-parent_ pom.xml for the default plugin configuration.
 By default, it scans only *.wsdl files inside _resources_ folder.
 That can be overridden in the adapter's own <plugin> configuration by providing an alternative configuration.